cortexrd/Knack-Toolkit-Library/README.md

 #### Bulk Operations

-If your App requires Bulk Edit and Bulk Delete operations, follow the procedure described in this section: Bulk Operations.
+If your app requires Bulk Edit and Bulk Delete operations, follow the procedure described in this section: Bulk Operations.

 #### User Filters